gikeymarcia/Collector/README.md

 INCOMPLETE INFO
 #### Instruct
 Allows you to give participants instructions during the experiment.
-Instruct trials are special because they do not correspond to a line in the stimuli file.
+Instruct trials are special because they do not have to correspond to a line in the stimuli file.
 To call an instruct trial you insert `Item` (0), `Trial Type` (Instruct), and `Procedure Notes` (instructions and/or HTML code).
+If you are using instructions that are in your stimuli file you insert the stimuli row as `Item` and in the stimuli file you place your instructions in the `Cue` column.
 See the Order file used in Condition 1 for an example.
 #### Audio
 Allows you to use audio clips as stimuli.
 When you use this trial type you need to put the path from the `/Experiment/` folder to your audio file in the `Cue` column (e.g., if your audio file is in a folder called sounds you would use  `sounds/random.mp3` ).
 Audio uses the HTML5 <audio> tag so it will only work on a modern web browser.
 To be safe I would recommend using Chrome or Firefox v10+